shevpai/react-redux-ts/README.md

-### Simple project to study static type definitions with TypeScript in React-Redux environment case.
+### Simple project to study static type definitions with TypeScript in React-Redux environment
 ***
 Deployed on [firebase](https://search-repo.web.app)